2002 (July to December)

 ——————–Robin Vol. 2 #14

 Bruce is back and he’s a lot grittier than usual.
 In fact, he kind of reminds me of the Giffen-era “angry dad” JLI Batman from the late 80s.
 He won’t say where he’s been or what’s changed in him, but he will go after the terrorizing Troika, which consists of Col. Vega, Romana, the Dark Rider, and KGBeast.
 Wait, Troika means Triad, which means “three”, which means that Vega, Romana, and KGBeast screw-over the Rider and kick him out of the team into the waiting arms of Batman.
 Eventually, Batman and Robin are able to stop the Troika from detonating a nuclear device, but they can’t prevent Harvey Bullock from getting shot and going into a coma.
 By the way, Gordon references Batman’s initial encounter with the Dark Rider as occurring before the fall of the Soviet Union.
-The only year Batman was active before the fall of Red Communism was Bat-Year One.
-We should disregard Gordon’s Soviet comments and place the Dark Rider’s debut instead in Bat-Year Eleven.
+The only year Batman was active before the fall of Red Communism was Bat Year One (1989)—or arguably Bat Years Two and Three as well since the Soviet Union didn’t technically end until July 1991.
+In any case, we should disregard Gordon’s Soviet comments and place the Dark Rider’s debut instead in Bat Year Ten (which reflects our chronology).

 –Batman: Shadow of the Bat #36